 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

-Law school resume example - See more templates and create your resume here.
+Sample Law School Resume—See more templates and create your resume here.

 Interested in resume writing guides for other legal professions?
 We’ve got you covered: